cyberark/conjur/SECURITY.md

 Report security bugs by emailing the lead maintainers at security@conjur.org.

-The maintainers will acknowledge your email within 2 business days, and will send a more detailed response within 2 business days indicating the next steps in handling your report.
+The maintainers will acknowledge your email within 2 business days.
+Subsequently, we will send a more detailed response within 2 business days of our acknowledgement indicating the next steps in handling your report.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.